Helmuth von Moltke the Elder: War with Denmark

-When the Second Schleswig War began in February 1864, Moltke was not sent with the Prussian forces, but kept at Berlin.
-His war plan was mismanaged and the Danish army escaped to the fortresses of Dybbøl and Fredericia, each of which commanded a retreat across a strait to an island.
+When the Second Schleswig War began in February 1864, Moltke was not sent with the Prussian forces but kept at Berlin.
+His war plan was mismanaged, and the Danish army escaped to the fortresses of Dybbøl and Fredericia, each of which commanded a retreat across a strait to an island.
 Dybbøl and Fredericia were besieged, Dybbøl taken by storm, and Fredericia abandoned by the Danes without assault – but the war showed no signs of ending.
 The Danish army was safe on the islands of Als and Funen.

 On 30 April 1864, Moltke was sent to be chief of the staff for the allied (German) forces.
-Moltke realized the possession of Funen and Als.
-He and Friedrich Graf von Wrangel planned landing on Funen, and on June 29, battalions (part of Herwarth von Bittenfeld's army corps) crossed the Alsen in boats, landed while under fire from the Danish batteries, and quickly seized the whole island as far as the Kekenis peninsula.
+He and Friedrich Graf von Wrangel planned landing on Als or Funen.
+On June 29, battalions (part of Herwarth von Bittenfeld's army corps) crossed to Als in boats, landed while under fire from the Danish batteries, and quickly seized the whole island as far as the Kekenis peninsula.
 Days later, Eduard Vogel von Falckenstein's corps crossed the Limfjord and occupied the remaining parts of Jutland while the Austrians seized the various islands.
 The Danish government, dejected by the course of the war, ended the war in defeat by signing the Treaty of Vienna.